wandersick/aerozoom/Readme.txt

      - Automatically save Snipping Tool and Print Screen captures in any location (default: desktop) as well as clipboard.

-     - Streamlined procedires of starting a new snip--just use hotkeys or Snip button anytime a new snip is wanted, no more locating-an existing-Snipping-Tool-window-from-taskbar to click ¡¥New¡¦.

      - Press and hold Middle button for half a second to start a snip of the type currently selected on the AeroSnip Slider.
 (Button, delay and the action can be customized ¡V see 'Custom Hotkeys'.)

+     - Streamlined procedures of starting a new snip--just use hotkeys or Snip button anytime a new snip is wanted, no more locating-an existing-Snipping-Tool-window-from-taskbar to click ¡¥New¡¦ for a new capture.

-     [ ZoomIt Panel - requires Sysinternals ZoomIt, XP/Vista/7 ]
+     [ ZoomIt Panel - enhances Sysinternals ZoomIt on XP/Vista/7 ]

   #  Switching to ZoomIt Panel improves mouse operation of Sysinternals
-     ZoomIt by adding a friendly interface, elastic/wheel-zoom and more
+     ZoomIt by adding an interface, elastic/wheel-zoom and more

      - Wheel-zoom support (Wheel-zoom can be achieved partially under XP and Vista now thanks to ZoomIt supporting those systems)